cwinters/cwinters.github.io/_posts/2015-01-08-thinking-about-multitasking.md

 [Episode 202](http://5by5.tv/b2w/202), which I think should enter the canon of episodes with which you can bring new people into the show.
-Sure, you get stuff about Legos and parenting (which I dig, but understand that some don't) but the last half hour about multitasking and distraction and master is gold.
+Sure, you get stuff about Legos and parenting (which I dig, but understand that some don't) but the last half hour about multitasking and distraction and mastery is gold.
 Gold!

 They start getting into it around 49:30, entering with a reference to [a recent article](https://hbr.org/2014/07/the-cost-of-continuously-checking-email)